 Best Things to Do in Porto, Portugal

-Sometimes when I am looking back and reminiscing about how I ended up in certain destinations around the world, I laugh at my random choices even though they will never be as random as Megan’s.
+Sometimes, when I am looking back and reminiscing about how I ended up in certain destinations, I laugh at my random choices, even though they will never be as random as Megan’s.

-And sometimes you find yourself unexpectedly connecting with a city you didn’t even initially intend on visiting and later desiring to return to.
+And sometimes, you find yourself unexpectedly connecting with a city you didn’t initially intend to visit.

-I had very limited knowledge about Portugal, in general, and even less knowledge about Porto aside from knowing about the FC Porto football team and that an old friend lived there even though I had never visited her.
+I had very limited knowledge about Portugal in general, and even less knowledge about Porto aside from knowing about the FC Porto football team and that an old friend lived there.

 I fell in love with this city instantly when I was on my way from Porto Airport to the city.

-Porto is just a beautiful, warm, and historically rich city with traditions dating back to 300 BC and the Celtic-era.
+Porto is a beautiful, warm, and historically rich city with traditions dating back to 300 BC and the Celtic era.

 The city has mind-blowing architecture, old districts, green parks, ocean views, delicious food, and friendly locals… all of which capture my heart.